South Korean government continues its lies …

 In the comment field, you can copy and paste the text from KARA’s blog post: https://ekara.org/activity/against/read/13287.
 The summarized English translation of this post is here: https://koreandogs.org/kara-drive-through-rally-2020/

-Many Korean government are not providing an English translation of their response.
-In the satisfaction survey of the petition handling process, be sure to ask for an English translation if your e-People petition was submitted in English.
+Many Korean government officials are not providing an English translation of their response.
+In the satisfaction survey of the petition handling process, ask for an English translation if your e-People petition was submitted in English.
 If the response you received was not in the same language as your petition, make sure you ask for the translation in your language.

 Thank you to everyone who took the time to file the petitions.
-If you haven’t yet done so, I ask that you spend 10 minutes of your time to file the e-People petition; it’s not that difficult, especially considering your action will save so many of these poor animals from immense suffering.
+If you haven’t yet done so, I ask that you spend 10 minutes of your time to file the e-People petition; it is a simple, worthwhile exercise, especially considering your actions can help save so many of these innocent animals from unimaginable suffering.

 But I need YOU to add your voice to this very important effort.🙏 Imagine what we could accomplish if there were 1 million of us sending e-People petitions to the Korean government!